PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:40:14
+Last updated: 2024-04-02 19:40:48
-Random Quote: Having nothing, nothing can he lose. - William Shakespeare
+Random Quote: Beware lest you lose the substance by grasping at the shadow. - Aesop